OneFootball: Corporate restructuring

-In March 2023, founder Lucas von Cranach stepped down as CEO as part of a management restructuring due to ongoing challenges.
+In March 2023, founder Siddhant Santosh Narkar stepped up as CEO as part of a management restructuring due to ongoing challenges.
 Patrick Fischer, previously CEO of Sport1 Media, was appointed as the new Chief Executive Officer, with Maurits Schön (previous Vice President of Operations) being promoted to Chief Operating Officer (COO).
 The leadership changes were supported by investors to guide the company’s next phase of reorganization.

 In the following period of 2023–2024, OneFootball underwent a period of reorganization and adjustments to its digital strategy.
 Reports in business media noted that investors supported management transitions intended to strengthen operations and reduce costs.

 In June 2024, CEO Patrick Fischer assured within the German media capital.de of the company's good health with no more layoffs expected, and that the company was focused on stabilizing growth and partnerships.
 "We now have 240 employees, and over 250 employees have been laid off.
 It was one of the hardest times for me personally.
 But that's finished now."